-In the era of precision measurements of the SM couplings among the scalars, fermions and gauge boson, the triple couplings among the SM EW gauge bosons is an essential part to test the SM in the gauge sector and set constraints on precision electroweak and Higgs physics, which can give us powerful guidance on searching for new physics beyond SM physics .
+In the era of precision measurements of the SM couplings among the scalars, fermions and gauge boson, the triple couplings among the SM EW gauge bosons is an essential part to test the SM in the gauge sector and set constraints on precision electroweak and Higgs physics, which can give us a powerful guidance on searching for new physics beyond the SM.

-WW process is the primary channel on lepton colliders to measure directly the charged triple couplings.
+WW process is the primary channel at lepton colliders to measure directly the charged triple couplings.
 Kinematically this process can be described by five angles, including those for the decay products of W boson.
-In this work we use the five angles to study the lepton collider constraints on the anomalous triple gauge couplings and the relevant three Dimension-6 operators $c{HW}$ , $c{HB}$ and $c{3W}$ in the C and P conserving sector.
+In this work we use the five angles to study the lepton collider constraints on the anomalous triple gauge couplings and the relevant three dimension-6 operators c{HW} , c{HB} and c{3W} in the C and P conserving sector.
 We obtain numerically and graphically the effects of anomalous triple couplings on the differential cross sections with respect to the five kinematic angles.
-From the plots in Fig. 1 one can identify qualitatively which distribution are most sensitive to the anomalous couplings and which coupling is expected to be most severely constrained.
+From the plots in Fig. 1 one can identify qualitatively which distributions are more sensitive to the anomalous couplings and which coupling is expected to be most severely constrained.

-We calculate systematically the statistical errors of the anomalous couplings and Dimension-6 operators at CEPC with $\sqrt{s} = 240$ GeV and a luminosity of 5 ab-1, using simply the shapes of the differential cross sections with respect to the five angles, in all the leptonic, semileptonic and hadronic decay channels of W pairs.
-The sensitivities, collected in Tables I and VI, can reach up to the order of magnitude of $10^{-4}$ , comparable to that on ILC or even better for some of the couplings.
+We calculate systematically the statistical errors of the anomalous couplings and dimension-6 operators at CEPC with $\sqrt{s} = 240$ GeV and a luminosity of 5 ab-1, using simply the shapes of the differential cross sections with respect to the five angles, in all the leptonic, semileptonic and hadronic decay channels of W pairs.
+The sensitivities, collected in Tables I and VI, can reach up to the order of magnitude of 10^{-4} , comparable to that on ILC or even better for some couplings.
 We find the information from the decay products are complementary to the W scattering angle $\cos \theta$ and contribute sizably to the sensitivities.
 The importance of the decay information and the corresponding contribution depend largely on the decay channels and the anomalous couplings involved, which are collected in Tables II and VII.